yeoman-projects/generator-jhipster-search-filter/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster blueprint, A jhipster blueprint to search entities by query filter string

+Uses the elasticsearch frontend search bar, but querying the backend using the `jpaMetamodelFiltering` syntax.

+Type `name.contains=jhipster` in the search bar of your blog view, all the blogs whose name contains the `jhipster` word will be displayed.

+Experimental blueprint, now working only with React frontend.

 # Introduction

 This is a [JHipster](https://www.jhipster.tech/) blueprint, that is meant to be used in a JHipster application.